 In order to promote attendance and punctuality the school will give out a weekly trophy for the class with the best attendance.
-Further to this, any children who achieve 99-100% attendance over each half term will receive a certificate and prize in assembly.
-Attendance percentages will be shared with parents on a weekly basis in Star Assembly and each half term in the school newsletter, at termly parents' meetings and also annual reports to parents will contain a record of individual pupils' attendance.
+Further to this, any children who achieve 99-100% attendance over each half term will receive a certificate.
+Attendance percentages will be shared with parents on the school newsletter, at termly parents' meetings and also annual reports to parents will contain a record of individual pupils' attendance.